Skip to Main Content

 Scott Bottles

-Julia Kelly is the award-winning author of books about ordinary women and their extraordinary stories.
+Julia Kelly is the award-winning author of emotional historical novels about ordinary women in extraordinary circumstances and thrilling historical whodunnit mysteries.
 In addition to writing, she’s been an Emmy-nominated producer, journalist, marketing professional, and (for one summer) a tea waitress.
-Julia called Los Angeles, Iowa, and New York City home before settling in London.
-Readers can visit JuliaKellyWrites.com to learn more about all of her books and sign up for her newsletter so they never miss a new release.
+Julia called Los Angeles, Iowa, and New York City home before settling in London with her husband.
+Readers can visit JuliaKellyWrites.com to learn more about all her books and sign up for her newsletter so they never miss a new release.

 Product Details